 The World Economic and Social Survey (WESS) provides objective analysis of pressing long-term social and economic development issues, and discusses the positive and negative impact of corresponding policies.

 Sales No. E.15.II.C.1

-The launching of the Millennium Development Goals (MDGs) at the dawn of the present century ushered in one of the most important initiatives undertaken by the United Nations.
-Concerted efforts at the international, national and subnational levels to achieve the MDGs have brought about significant development progress over the past 15 years.
+The launching of the Millennium Development Goals (MDGs) in the year 2000 ushered in one of the most important initiatives undertaken by the global community.
+Concerted efforts at the international, regional, national and subnational levels to achieve the MDGs have brought about significant development progress over the past 15 years.
 Nevertheless, important development gaps remain.

 The year 2015 was one of global action on the unfinished business of the MDGs and the many other challenges facing humankind.
-Once again, the United Nations has taken the leading role in promoting development for all, and through an inclusive consultation process has formulated the 2030 Agenda for Sustainable Development, launched by global leaders in September along with a set of Sustainable Development Goals (SDGs).
+United Nations Member States took the leading role in promoting development for all and, through an inclusive consultation process, formulated the 2030 Agenda for Sustainable Development, launched in September along with a set of Sustainable Development Goals (SDGs).
 These new goals will apply universally to all countries, while taking into account different national realities, capacities and levels of development.

 - Full report